Korn Ferry Order Form Terms and Conditions

 a.
 One Party (“Discloser”) may disclose Confidential Information to the other Party (“Recipient”) in connection with the Agreement.
 “Confidential Information” means all oral or written information concerning the Discloser, including the Discloser’s business and business activities (past, present and future), financial information, technical information, customer information, intellectual property, methodologies, strategies, plans, documents, drawings, designs, tools, models, inventions, and patent disclosures, whether or not marked or identified as “confidential,” that may be obtained from any source as a result of the Agreement Confidential Information does not include information, technical data, or know-how that: (i) is or becomes a matter of public knowledge through no fault of Recipient; (ii) was lawfully in Recipient’s possession or known by Recipient prior to its receipt from Discloser; (iii) was rightfully disclosed to Recipient by another person without restriction; (iv) Recipient independently develops without use of Discloser’s Confidential Information; or (v) Discloser approves in writing for release.

 b.
 Recipient will not use any Discloser Confidential Information for any purpose other than to perform its obligations under the Agreement.
 Recipient will not disclose any Discloser Confidential Information to third parties or to its employees, other than employees or third parties who are required to have the Confidential Information to perform obligations under the Agreement and who are bound by confidentiality terms substantially similar to those in this Section 8.
 Recipient and Discloser will each be responsible for any breach of the Agreement by its representatives.
 Recipient will protect Confidential Information from disclosure to others using the same degree of care it uses to protect its own confidential information, but in any case no less than a commercially reasonable degree of care.
+Any permitted reproduction of Confidential Information will contain all confidential or proprietary legends that appear on the original.
 If Recipient is required by law, regulations, or court order to disclose any of Discloser’s Confidential Information, Recipient, where legally allowed, will promptly notify Discloser in writing prior to making any disclosure.
 Discloser may, at its sole expense, seek a protective order or other appropriate remedy from the proper authority.
 If no protective order or other remedy is obtained, or Discloser waives compliance with this Agreement, Recipient will furnish only the legally required portion of Confidential Information and will exercise all reasonable efforts to obtain reliable assurance that confidential treatment will be accorded to the Confidential Information to the extent possible.

 c.
 Services may include coaching services (“Coaching Services”) for specific individual(s) (each a “Coachee”).
 Korn Ferry and the Coachee must have open and frank communications for the Coaching Services to be effective.
 Communications between Korn Ferry and a Coachee will be, so far as is reasonably possible, confidential.
 Korn Ferry will not be asked or allowed to disclose information provided to Korn Ferry in confidence by a Coachee, except information which Korn Ferry in good faith believes is in one of the following categories: (i) information that the Coachee or some other person is, has, or may become engaged in illegal activity; (ii) information that the Coachee or some other person is, has, or may become a danger or health and safety risk to himself or herself or third persons; (iii) information that the Coachee authorizes Korn Ferry to release; (iv) information that generally informs Client of the scope, nature and timing of any activity, the goals in the development and coaching plan for the Coaching Services, or the progress being made in attaining the established goals or as otherwise required in connection with the engagement; or (v) information that may have a material or adverse effect on Client, the Korn Ferry coach or Korn Ferry.
 Korn Ferry and the Korn Ferry coach may obtain information from the Coachee’s supervisors, co-workers and other persons concerning the Coachee’s work performance.
 This information, including the identity of any person providing the information, is and will remain so far as is reasonably possible confidential and neither Client nor the Coachee will have access to this information.
 The Coachee will be advised of these coaching rules prior to participating in the coaching assignment.
 If any information arising from the Coaching Services is required to be disclosed by any subpoena or other court order, under any applicable law or regulation, Korn Ferry will be entitled to make any required disclosure.
 Korn Ferry will undertake to notify Client or the Coachee prior to disclosing the Confidential Information, unless prohibited by the terms of the order or legal requirement.